Natya Shastra

-The text consists of 36 chapters with a cumulative total of 6000 poetic verses describing performance arts.
+The text consists of 36 chapters with a cumulative total of 6,000 poetic verses describing performance arts.
 The subjects covered by the treatise include dramatic composition, structure of a play and the construction of a stage to host it, genres of acting, body movements, make up and costumes, role and goals of an art director, the musical scales, musical instruments and the integration of music with art performance.

 The Nāṭya Śāstra is notable as an ancient encyclopedic treatise on the arts, one which has influenced dance, music and literary traditions in India.
 It is also notable for its aesthetic "Rasa" theory, which asserts that entertainment is a desired effect of performance arts but not the primary goal, and that the primary goal is to transport the individual in the audience into another parallel reality, full of wonder, where they experience the essence of their own consciousness, and reflect on spiritual and moral questions.
-The text further inspired secondary literature such as the Abhinavabharati – an example of a classic Sanskrit bhasya ("reviews and commentaries") – written by the 10th century Abhinavagupta.
+The text further inspired secondary literature such as the 10th century commentary Abhinavabharati – an example of a classic Sanskrit bhasya ("reviews and commentaries") – written by Abhinavagupta.
+In April 2025, the Nāṭya Shāstra manuscript was added to UNESCO’s Memory of the World Register.

 Etymology

-The title of the text is composed of two words, "Nāṭya" and "Śhāstra".
-The root of the Sanskrit word Nāṭya is Naṭa (नट) which means "act, represent".
-The word Śhāstra (शास्त्र) means "precept, rules, manual, compendium, book or treatise", and is generally used as a suffix in the Indian literature context, for knowledge in a defined area of practice.
+The title of the text is composed of two words, "Nāṭya" and "Shāstra".
+The root of the Sanskrit word Nāṭya is Nata (नट) which means "act, represent".
+The word Shāstra (शास्त्र) means "precept, rules, manual, compendium, book or treatise", and is generally used as a suffix in the Indian literature context, for knowledge in a defined area of practice.